bekaiser-LANL/tether/README.md

-# Tether: A suite of LLM benchmarks for scientific trustworthiness
+# A suite of LLM benchmarks for scientific trustworthiness

 # How to use Tether

+## Set your path for benchmark data
 Prior to generating, running, or analyzing benchmarks (or running pytests) you need to set the path to your benchmarks directory.
 Do this in terminal with:

 `export MY_CUSTOM_PATH=/PATH_TO_BENCHMARKS/benchmarks`